 A self-guided tour of this area can be liberating and just as rewarding.
 Maps are available throughout the area to guide to the various monuments, so you can pick and choose what you want to see.
-Everything is connected somehow and with good endurance one can explore the entire grounds by wheelchair.
+Everything is connected somehow and with good endurance, one can explore the entire grounds by wheelchair.

-Of course there is exploring the historic U.S. Capital itself.
+Of course, there is exploring the historic U.S. Capital itself.
 To visit areas of the Capitol beyond the Capitol Visitor Center, you must make a reservation in advance and tour schedules can fill up quickly, so book your tour well in advance of your visit.
 Reservations can be taken up to 6 months in advance and as little as 30 days.
-If you are a U.S. resident you can contact one of your congressmen because their offices offer their own staff-led tours or some can assist you in booking a general tour.
+If you are a U.S. resident you can contact one of your congressmen because their offices offer their staff-led tours or some can assist you in booking a general tour.
 It’s very important to inform them if you use a wheelchair.
-One can also book a tour online for a specific date and time, which can be modified later if need.
-View the map of the U.S. Capital Complex for a better understanding on what there is to see.
+One can also book a tour online for a specific date and time, which can be modified later if needed.
+View the map of the U.S. Capital Complex for a better understanding of what there is to see.

 The National Mall

-To see the Constitution, Bill of Rights, Declaration of Independence go to the National Archives as well as many other historic documents.
+To see the Constitution, Bill of Rights, and Declaration of Independence go to the National Archives as well as many other historic documents.
 It’s located just on the outer rim of the National Mall on Constitution Avenue, see hours.
-A couple blocks away from the National Mall on the corner of F and 9th Street is the International Spy Museum, which opened in 2002 and showcases the largest display of espionage artifacts ever seen by the public.
-Find out more on opening hours and admission fees.
+A couple of blocks away from the National Mall on the corner of F and 9th Street is the International Spy Museum, which opened in 2002 and showcases the largest display of espionage artifacts ever seen by the public.
+Find out more about opening hours and admission fees.